Billi-Green/Ghost_ESP_B/docs/hugo docs/content/v1.8.1/infrared/transmitting.md

 - Parsing very large libraries (for example, community dumps) can take several seconds; wait for the list to finish populating before selecting.
 - You can find supported universals at [Momentum Flipper Firmware](https://github.com/Next-Flip/Momentum-Firmware/tree/dev/applications/main/infrared/resources/infrared/assets).
 Download and place the files under `infrared/universals`.

+### Universal IR Database

+GhostESP also includes a built-in Universal IR file with popular TV POWER signals.
+Use the `TURNHISTVOFF` universal to turn on or off many different TVs.

 ### Tips

 - Aim the device’s IR LED directly at the target device’s receiver window and stay within a few meters.